yalmip/yalmip.github.io/_posts/2016-09-30-randomextension.md

 ![Approximated ball]({{ site.url }}/images/approximationball1.png){: .center-image }

 In a first step to use the [recent additions to YALMIP optimizer objects](/optimizerupdates), we use partially instantiated  [optimizer](/command/optimizer) objects.
 We want to generate a bunch of constraints with different \\(v\\) but the same \\(x\\).
 Hence, we create a model which is parameterized in \\(v\\), and then instantiates objects where \\(v\\) is fixed to different values, and concatenate these.
 Conveniently, [plot](/command/plot) is now overloaded on [optimizer](/command/optimizer) objects and simply plots the feasible set in any remaining decision- or parametric variables.
 Note that the uninstantiated model is bilinear in the variables, hence it is crucial to specify a solver which is applicable once the parameters have been fixed.
+Also note the use of the flag **'nosolve'** which stops the optimizer object from solving the instantiated model

 ````matlab
 x = sdpvar(2,1);